 The Ameraucana chicken is generally a healthy chicken with no major health concerns related to the breed.
 This is quite unlike the Araucana chicken, a breed that is often confused with the Ameraucana.

-Araucana chickens carry a gene that is linked to the tufting gene of this breed’s ears.
-While these tufts give the breed an appearance similar to the Ameraucana, it is not the same.
-In the Araucana, the tufting gene is linked to a fatal flaw, and if two parents pass the gene on to their offspring the babies will die before ever being able to hatch from their shells.
+Araucana chickens carry a gene that results in tufted ears.
+While these tufts make the Araucana visually similar to the Ameraucana, the two are distinct breeds.
+In the Araucana, the tufting gene is linked to a fatal flaw, and if two parents pass the gene on to their offspring, the babies will die before ever being able to hatch from their shells.

 Despite the similarities in appearance and names, the Ameraucana chicken does not carry this gene.
 Owners who want to breed their chickens don’t have to worry about this horrible condition killing any babies before they can hatch.